kawa5604/Flix/README.md

 ## Flix Part 2
 #### REQUIRED
-- [ x] User can tap a cell to see more details about a particular movie.
+- [x] User can tap a cell to see more details about a particular movie.
-- [ x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- [x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

 #### BONUS
 - [ ] User can tap a poster in the collection view to see a detail screen of that movie.